A/B Testing Guide

 If done with complete dedication, and with the knowledge you now have, A/B testing can reduce a lot of risks involved when undertaking an optimization program.
 It will also help you significantly improve your website’s UX by eliminating all weak links and finding the most optimized version of your website.

-If you found this guide useful, spread the word and help fellow marketers A/B test without falling for the most common pitfalls.
+If you found this guide useful, spread the word and help fellow experience optimizers A/B test without falling for the most common pitfalls.
 Happy testing!